What is a vasectomy?

 Vasectomy is a simple, safe procedure is designed to make a man permanently sterile, or unable to father a child.
 A total of about 50 million men have had a vasectomy—approximately 5 percent of all married men of reproductive age.

-The percutaneous no-scalpel vasectomy is an improvement on a traditional vasectomy.
 An advanced technique to anesthetize (numb) the scrotum is used, and patients have less discomfort, fewer complications, and a quicker recovery.
-What's more, no skin stitches or sutures are needed.

 Is a vasectomy 100 percent effective?